-Kidepo Valley National Park : is the third largest park in Uganda located in the extreme North Eastern part of Uganda bordering Kenya in East, by 50km and south Sudan in North by 45km all distance is measured from Apoka.
-The entire park is located in Karenga district which separated from Kabongo district in North Karamoja region and covers a total area of 1442km2 .This is the most distant and isolated wildlife park and it’s the least visited within Uganda.
-Although this park is found very far from Kampala the capital city of Uganda, it prides in a unlimited natural beauty and up to now still upholds its original wilderness.
-Over 470 different types of birds have been seen and recorded within this park, making it second to Queen Elizabeth National Park as the best place to have a Bird Watching Tour.
-The park also has a number of different endemic species which you will not see in any other parts of the country except here, and among these are: the Karamoja Apallis and the Black breasted Barbet
+Kidepo Valley National Park : is the third largest Uganda located in the extreme North Eastern part of Uganda.
+Actually, the parks borders Kenya in East, by 50km and south Sudan in North by 45km all distance is measured from Apoka.
+Basically, the entire park is located in Karenga district which separated from Kabongo district in North Karamoja region.
+Additionally, this is the most distant and isolated wildlife park however, the least visited within Uganda.
+Although this park is found very far from Kampala the capital city of Uganda, it still upholds its original wilderness.
+Above all, it hosts over 470 bird species, making it second to Queen Elizabeth National Park as the best place for Bird Watching.

 Game Drives / Wildlife Viewing

 Particularly, there are more than 80 different types of mammals which have been seen and recorded inside Kidepo National Park.
 However, (28) of these species are not seen in any other parts of the country.
 These include Caracal, Cheetah, Bat-eared Fox as well as Klipspringer.
 Unfortunately, Kidepo underwent a similar fate of excessive poaching during the governance of president Idd Amin.